 At my current day job, I wrangle C++ and CMake code to create functional, cross-platform graphical applications.
-Developing at a small company, my hands are in just about everything from project management to cross-platform application development to systems administration to licensing compliance.
+Developing at a small company, my hands are in just about everything from project management and cross-platform application development to systems administration and licensing compliance.
 My focus here has been to learn how to write good C++ code, to improve the build system, and to implement both standard software engineering practices and agile development models.

 Software Engineering Intern

 Previously, I interned at a cyber security company which developed log-analyzing security software.
 This was my first real introduction to software engineering, where I had the privilege to be a part of the backend developer team.
 This is where I learned first-hand how the fundamental software engineering practices such as version control, testing, code-reviews, continuous integration, and deployment all fit together.
 My work their included Java, Python, and Awk development as well as work on the Gradle build-system and integrating deployment to Docker.
 I even underwent certification as a Scrum master.

 Before that, I interned as a data analyst at a healthcare institution.
 This lead to lots of SQL development and digging through backend databases.
 I became proficient at writing complex SQL queries, but most importantly, I was forced to think critically.
 I constantly had to question, "Where is this data coming from?" and, "What does this really mean?" at all times.

 I graduated with a bachelor’s degree in Computer Science with a concentration in Information Insurance.
 Although I prefer the applied, a degree in the more theoretical aspects of Computer Science was quite rewarding, stretching me to understand the underpinning aspects of computing.
 The experience in cyber security brought with it a cautious and proactive mindset, which influences how I think about and write code today.